Allen Matkins

 • Single-Family Home — any structure that contains two or fewer dwelling units that are each intended for residential occupancy by a single household, but not including manufactured homes.

-Excepted Purchases Requiring Divestment
+Excepted Purchases Requiring disposal

 • Newly constructed, renovated, or a rental conversion for sale by a large institutional investor, not including single-family homes rented pending sale.

-• Build-to-rent projects where the large institutional investor purchases newly constructed single-family homes to be managed as rental properties, whether as communities exclusively of renter-occupied single-family homes or as communities of single-family homes that are both owner- and renter-occupied.
+• Build-to-rent projects where the large institutional investor purchases newly constructed single-family homes to be managed as rental properties, whether as communities exclusively of renter-occupied single-family homes or as communities of single-family homes that are both owner- and renter-occupied.2

 • Renovate-to-rent projects that (i) substantially rehabilitate single-family homes that do not meet structural or core system elements of local building codes and (ii) make improvements in an aggregate dollar amount of not less than 15% of the purchase price of the single-family home(s).